 The divorce process is already a painful experience and added anxiety about your child’s financial well-being further complicates it.
-At Shufflebarger Law Office, we understand the difficulties associated with establishing and enforcing child support orders.
+At Shufflebarger Law Office in Fort Collins, we understand the difficulties associated with establishing and enforcing child support orders.
 Our primary goal is to protect your child’s best interests and ensure that you have the support you need to sustain a positive future.

 The primary consideration for child support orders is to protect the best interests of the child after a divorce.
 Child support arrangements do not need to be a contested issue if both parents are willing to communicate and cooperate.
 Mediation provides a confidential and open avenue for both parties to discuss and resolve issues with the assistance of a neutral mediator.
 Marital separation agreements that include provisions for child support that adhere to at least the minimum guidelines established by the court allow parties to avoid costly and protracted litigation.

 In the event that you are unable to reach a child support agreement through mediation, our attorneys are ready to litigate your case to the fullest extent to ensure that you and your child have the financial stability you deserve.